hyunwoongko/nanoRLHF/README.md

 The same shift happened in libraries.
 [Open sources](https://github.com/volcengine/verl) [maintained](https://github.com/NVIDIA/Megatron-LM) [by full-time corporate teams](https://github.com/langchain-ai/langchain) quickly outpaced what a single person could sustainably build or maintain.
 I have always loved developing my own open source, but in this reality, facing clear limits in time and capital, I found myself stepping back from it for a while.
 Eventually, I reframed the question, not how to compete, but how a single person could still be genuinely useful.
-Inspired by projects like [Karpathy’s nano series](https://github.com/karpathy/nanoGPT), I returned to building small, clear, educational implementations like nanoRLHF, focused not on scale or efficiency, but on understanding and teaching.
+Inspired by projects like [Karpathy’s nano series](https://github.com/karpathy/nanoGPT), I returned to building small, clear, educational implementations, focused not on scale or efficiency, but on understanding and teaching.
 Even without massive resources, I still believe that individuals can create meaningful work that influences and helps others.

 ## Contents